-WASHINGTON, DC – October 5, 2016 – The National Council for Behavioral Health is excited to announce a significant expansion in the effort to certify thousands more people in a program to help Americans better cope when mental illness strikes family, friends and coworkers.
+WASHINGTON, DC – October 5, 2016 – The National Council for Mental Wellbeing is excited to announce a significant expansion in the effort to certify thousands more people in a program to help Americans better cope when mental illness strikes family, friends and coworkers.

 Providence St. Joseph Health, one of the largest not-for-profit hospital systems in the United States, is giving $700,000 to increase access to Mental Health First Aid, an eight-hour course that teaches people how to identify, understand and respond to signs of people with mental health and substance use problems.